Infinity Guitar Works

 Seth Lover and the Birth of the 'bucker'

-By the mid 50’s the electric instrument evolution was out of it’s infancy.
+By the mid 50’s the electric instrument evolution was out of its infancy.
 Guitarists were now wanting to improve their sound, both live and recorded.
 There was one thing that plagued all electric guitar manufacturers.
-The same complaint was coming into them for all sides.
+The same complaint was coming to them from all sides.
 Hum.

 Specifically, 50 cycle hum, picked up by the single coil pickups.
-Given that these pickups are basically inductor coils, it wasn’t surprisingly that this issue would raise it’s head.
+Given that these pickups are basically inductor coils, it wasn’t surprising that this issue would raise its head.

 Seth’s solution to this problem actually came from his previous work with amplifiers.
 He took the idea of using a humbucking choke, that he’s used in the Gibson G-90 amplifier.
 This choke used a well-known electronic principle to eliminate the electrical ‘pick up’ from a power transformer.
-A transformer having two coils or wire wrapped around a magnetic core.
-Seth worked out that if a pickup was made with two coils, that this would cancel out the hum in exactly the same way.
+A transformer has two coils of wire wrapped around a magnetic core.
+Seth worked out that if a pickup was made with two coils, this would cancel out the hum in exactly the same way.

 The principle of having two coils electrically out of phase and with a reversed magnetic polarity would cancel out the hum before it got to the amplifier.
 Exactly the same way that his original amplifier choke had worked.